grosser/gettext_i18n_rails/README.markdown

 new translations will be marked "fuzzy", search for this and remove it, so that they will be used.
 Obsolete translations are marked with ~#, they usually can be removed since they are no longer needed
  - run `rake gettext:pack` to write GetText format translation files

+### ActiveRecord
+ActiveRecord error messages are translated through Rails::I18n, but model names and model attributes are translated through FastGettext.
+Therefore a validation error on a BigCar's and wheels_size needs `_('big car')` and `_('BigCar|Wheels size')` to display localized.

+These translations are found through `rake gettext:store_model_attributes`, which by default runs automatically with gettext:find and ignores some commonly untranslated columns (id,type,xxx_count,...).
+It is recommended to use individual ignores, e.g. ignore whole tables, to do that copy/manipulate the rake task.

 Namespaces
 ==========